-An equally important blow was struck by an Italian mathematician Maria Gaetana Agnesi, born 300 years ago this month.
+An equally important blow was struck by an Italian mathematician Maria Gaetana Agnesi in the 18th century.
 Agnesi was the first woman to write a mathematics textbook and to be appointed to a university chair in math, yet her life was marked by paradox.

 Though brilliant, rich and famous, she eventually opted for a life of poverty and service to the poor.
 Her remarkable story serves as a source for mathematical inspiration even today.

 Born May 16, 1718 in Milan, Agnesi was the eldest of her wealthy silk merchant father’s 21 children.
 By age 5 she could speak French, and by 11 she was known to Milanese society as the “seven-tongued orator” for her mastery of modern and classical languages.
 In part to give Agensi the best education possible, her father invited leading intellectuals of the day to the family’s home, where his daughter’s gifts shone.

 When Agnesi was 9, she recited from memory a Latin oration, likely composed by one of her tutors.
 The oration decried the widespread prejudice against educating women in the arts and sciences, which had been grounded in the view that a life of managing a household would require no such learning.
 Agnesi presented a clear and convincing argument that women should be free to pursue any kind of knowledge available to men.

 Agnesi eventually became tired of displaying her intellect and expressed a desire to enter a convent.
 When her father’s second wife died, however, she assumed responsibility for his household and the education of her many younger siblings.